syncfusion-content/flutter-docs/Flutter/datagrid/conditional-styling.md

 ---
 layout: post
-title: Conditional Styling feature of Syncfusion Flutter DataGrid | DataTable
+title: Conditional Styling feature in Syncfusion Flutter DataGrid | DataTable
 description: Learn how to customize the appearance of rows and cells by using conditional styling feature in Syncfusion Flutter DataGrid.
 platform: flutter
 control: SfDataGrid